 Software testing is the process of verifying that the application meets the user’s expectations.
-Software testing methodologies are the different ways of ensuring that application is thoroughly tested and that the product is fit for release.
+Software testing methodologies are the different ways of ensuring that software product is ready for use.
 These approaches involve testing to assure that the product works by its requirements so that there won’t be any undesirable side-effects after its release and that in the worst-case scenario the software will not fail.
-Software testing methodologies get more complex the larger the number of different platforms and devices that need to get tested.
 Software companies bring several various methods of software testing.
 There are two main categories – White box testing and Black box testing.

 In this article, we will discuss White box testing and Black box testing, explore the advantages and disadvantages of each and compare them to see when is the most appropriate time to use them.

 White box testing is the software testing method where the tester knows the internal structure of the software.
 It is also called glass box testing, open box testing, transparent box testing, structural testing, and clear box testing.
 All of these terms indicate that internal mechanisms are visible to testers.
 In white box testing, it is all about testing internal coding and infrastructure of software.
 White box testing is a methodology that validates the internal framework, components, mechanisms and objects and of an application.

 First, the code is verified according to documented specifications.
 When the tester is completely familiar with the internal structure of the code, he is running the test to check if the system meets requirements listed in the specification document.
 This testing focuses on boosting security, improving the flow of inputs and outputs and on improving usability and design.
 It uncovers application vulnerabilities.
 This type of testing is the best method to find out errors in the early stage of software development life cycle.